cdklabs/cdk-pipelines-github/API.md

 The `jobSteps` array is placed into the pipeline job at the relevant `jobs.<job_id>.steps` as [documented here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps).

 GitHub Actions Job permissions can be modified by passing the `permissions` object to `GitHubActionStep`.
-The default set of permissions is simply `content: write`.
+The default set of permissions is simply `contents: write`.

 In this example,